-- 5.22 On Election Day the work shall be arranged so as to enable the workers to vote. - 5.23 Where work ceases at 3:00 p.m.
-(December 24 and December 31) the day shift guarantee shall be 6 hours on an 8:00 a.m. start and 5 hours on a 9:00 a.m. start, plus applicable extended hours in accordance with the Agreement. - 5.24 Any work schedule restriction provided in Section 5.2 shall not apply in the event of an emergency involving the safety of vessel, life or property. - 5.3 Paid Holidays.
-The following holidays shall be recognized as "paid holidays": New Year's Day, Martin Luther King's Birthday, Washington's Birthday, Cesar Chavez' Birthday, Memorial Day, Independence Day, Harry Bridges' Birthday, Labor Day, Veterans' Day, Thanksgiving Day, Christmas Eve Day, Christmas Day and New Year's Eve Day. - 5.31 Eligibility for paid holidays.
-Only registered employees are entitled to receive a "paid holiday," provided: - 5.311 They have registration status on the date of the "paid holiday," and - 5.312 Have worked the required number of hours to qualify for a 1-week basic vacation. - 5.313 In addition to Sections 5.311 and 5.312, employees receiving their job assignments through the dispatch hall must meet the availability requirement of the Pay Guarantee Plan for at least 2 of the 5 days, Monday through Friday (exclusive of the holiday), during the payroll week in which the holiday falls.
+5.22 On Election Day the work shall be arranged so as to enable the workers to vote.

+5.23 Where work ceases at 3:00 p.m.
+(December 24 and December 31) the day shift guarantee shall be 6 hours on an 8:00 a.m. start and 5 hours on a 9:00 a.m. start, plus applicable extended hours in accordance with the Agreement.

+5.24 Any work schedule restriction provided in Section 5.2 shall not apply in the event of an emergency involving the safety of vessel, life or property.

+5.3 Paid Holidays.
+The following holidays shall be recognized as "paid holidays": New Year's Day, Martin Luther King's Birthday, Washington's Birthday, Cesar Chavez' Birthday, Memorial Day, Independence Day, Harry Bridges' Birthday, Labor Day, Veterans' Day, Thanksgiving Day, Christmas Eve Day, Christmas Day and New Year's Eve Day.

+5.31 Eligibility for paid holidays.
+Only registered employees are entitled to receive a "paid holiday," provided:

+5.311 They have registration status on the date of the "paid holiday," and

+5.312 Have worked the required number of hours to qualify for a 1-week basic vacation.

+5.313 In addition to Sections 5.311 and 5.312, employees receiving their job assignments through the dispatch hall must be available for at least 2 of the 5 days, Monday through Friday (exclusive of the holiday), during the payroll week in which the holiday falls.

-- 5.3131 Employees who work the required hours to have qualified for a 2-week basic vacation in the prior payroll year shall not be required to meet the provisions of Section 5.313 on paid holidays which are normal work days, i.e., Martin Luther King's Birthday, Washington's Birthday, Cesar Chavez' Birthday, Memorial Day, Independence Day, Harry Bridges' Birthday, Veterans' Day. - 5.314 In addition to Sections 5.311 and 5.312, employees working on a steady basis must meet the availability requirements of their employer. - 5.315 The availability provision of Section 5.313 or Section 5.314 shall not apply to absence while on vacation or because of sickness or injury which is verified. - 5.32 Payment.
-Registered employees eligible for a "paid holiday" shall receive pay equivalent to 8 hours at the straight time rate. - 5.321 Registered employees eligible for a "paid holiday" shall receive payment as provided in Section 5.32 above, whether they work or not.
-When registered employees who are eligible for a "paid holiday" perform work on such holiday, their additional payment for working shall be as prescribed in Section 4. - 5.322 Registered employees not eligible for a "paid holiday" and non-registered employees who perform work on any of the paid holidays listed in Section 5.3 above shall be paid for working as prescribed in Section 4.
+5.3131 Employees who work the required hours to have qualified for a 2-week basic vacation in the prior payroll year shall not be required to meet the provisions of Section 5.313 on paid holidays which are normal work days, i.e., Martin Luther King's Birthday, Washington's Birthday, Cesar Chavez' Birthday, Memorial Day, Independence Day, Harry Bridges' Birthday, Veterans' Day.

+5.314 In addition to Sections 5.311 and 5.312, employees working on a steady basis must meet the availability requirements of their employer.

+5.315 The availability provision of Section 5.313 or Section 5.314 shall not apply to absence while on vacation or because of sickness or injury which is verified.

+5.32 Payment.
+Registered employees eligible for a "paid holiday" shall receive pay equivalent to 8 hours at the straight time rate.

+5.321 Registered employees eligible for a "paid holiday" shall receive payment as provided in Section 5.32 above, whether they work or not.
+When registered employees who are eligible for a "paid holiday" perform work on such holiday, their additional payment for working shall be as prescribed in Section 4.

+5.322 Registered employees not eligible for a "paid holiday" and non-registered employees who perform work on any of the paid holidays listed in Section 5.3 above shall be paid for working as prescribed in Section 4.

+5.33 Disbursement.
+Payment for each "paid holiday" shall be made on the first payday following the payroll week in which the "paid holiday" falls.
+The Pacific Maritime Association shall be the disbursing agent for such payments.

+5.34 Work force availability.
+The Union agrees that employees shall be available to meet the Employers' work requirements on all holidays in accordance with the work schedule contained in Section 5.2.

+5.35 "Paid holiday" hours shall not count toward Vacation and Welfare eligibility.